fabiomcosta/pick/README.md

 How to use
 ----------

-`$u('your-selector')` -> returns an array of nodes that match the selector
+`$p('your-selector')` -> returns an array of nodes that match the selector

 Create your own pseudo-class
 --------------------------------

-	$u.pseudo['your-custom-pseudo'] = function(node){
+	$p.pseudo['your-custom-pseudo'] = function(node){
 		return boolean;
 	};

-It should return true if the passed node fits the behavior of your pseudo. see the ["src/uSelectorPseudoClasses.js"](https://github.com/fabiomcosta/micro-selector/blob/master/src/uSelectorPseudoClasses.js)
+It should return true if the passed node fits the behavior of your pseudo. see the ["src/pickPseudoClasses.js"](https://github.com/fabiomcosta/pick/blob/master/src/pickPseudoClasses.js)

 Examples
 --------